grgbr/cute/sphinx/user.rst

 * attach |fixture| functions to tests and / or suites ;
 * assign a |timer| to tests and / or suites ;
-* specify global |file scope| for tests and / or suites.
+* specify global |test scope| for tests and / or suites.

 .. index:: fixture, fixture operation, fixture function
 .. _sect-user-writing_tests-fixture_operations: